Siamak T. Nabili, MD, MPH

 Urinalysis can disclose evidence of diseases, even some that have not caused significant signs or symptoms.
 Therefore, a urinalysis is commonly a part of routine health screening.

 It also may be used in combination with other tests to diagnose some diseases.
-Examples of this include kidney stones, inflammation of the kidneys (glomerulonephritis), or muscle break breakdown (rhabdomyolysis).
 Additional tests and clinical assessment are often required to further investigate findings of urinalysis and ultimately diagnose the causes or specific features of underlying problems.
 For example, urine infection is generally diagnosed based on results of urinalysis.
 However, urine culture is often ordered as a follow-up test to identify the bacteria that may be causing the infection.
+Other examples include kidney stomes, inflammation or the kidneys (glomerulonephritis), or muscle breakdown (rhabdomyolysis).

 Viewers share their comments